Nitrodist/markcampbell.me/_posts/2015-06-14-database-transactions-with-pytest.md

 For past few years I've been primarily a ruby programmer.
 In the ruby ecosystem, testing is seen as pretty important and I wanted to have the same tooling in python.

-[Where I work](http://mobile.thescore.com/), we use primarily use rspec in conjunction with Rails.
+[Where I work](http://mobile.thescore.com/), we primarily use rspec in conjunction with Rails.
 The combo comes with a few things by default:

 1. Test discovery under `spec/` or `test/`
 2. Automatic database transaction support per test